Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run

 \section{Pseudo-real-time forecasting experiments}

-In this chapter the results of pseudo-real-time forecasting exercise over 2005Q1 -- 2014Q4 are presented.
-As described in section \ref{duomenys}, we produce 4 forecasted values for each quarter: one backcast, one nowcast and two forecasts of 1- and 2-quarters ahead, accordingly.
-We model 4 components of the GDP by expenditure approach: Gross Fixed Capital Formation (GFCF), Private Final Consumption Expenditure (PFCE), Imports and Exports of goods and services.
-Overall these selected components reflect the main drivers of the economy: the domestic demand largely consists of private consumption and the investments, while the foreign supply is indicated by the international trade, which reflects the economic relations with the foreign sector and the openness of the economy.
-International competitiveness is also important, since it drives the search for new innovative and advanced solutions.
+This section presents the results of pseudo-real-time forecasting exercise over 2005Q1 -- 2019Q1.
+The main goal is to gauge the real-world performance of the sparse methods in a high-dimensional environment.
+As discussed in Section \ref{duomenys}, we consider as much macroeconomic data available as possible (potentially including some noise variables), and are interested in 4 specific forecast horizons: one backcast, one nowcast and two predictions of 1- and 2-quarters ahead.
+We focus on the main four components of the GDP by expenditure approach (GFCF, PFCE, Imports and Exports of goods and services) for five economies: the US, France, Italy, Spain and Germany.
+We present the main results and important discussion points using the US data, while the European countries are presented as a robustness check to inspect how well do the results translate between the different datasets.

+In sum, the expenditure components reflect the main drivers of the economy: the domestic demand, mainly consisting of private consumption, investments and imports, and the foreign demand defined by exports.
+The international trade reflects the openness of the economy and drives international competitiveness that forces the search for new innovative and advanced solutions.

-Out of these 4 variables the hardest to accurately predict is the GFCF, since it is composed of investments in many different industries.
-The investment spending is necessarily forward looking and hopeful, therefore it expands rapidly during an economic boom, when investors expect that the future will require the great productive capacity, and falls rapidly when such expectations evaporate.
-Therefore it is the most volatile of the four.
-Additionally, for private consumption, imports and exports, there are good leading monthly indicators available, allowing for an easier nowcast.
-On the other hand, no such variables are available for the GFCF, at least to the knowledge of the authors of this paper, making generation of good nowcasts a more challenging task.
-Therefore our main focus in this chapter is forecasting the GFCF.
-The results of forecasting the 3 remaining variables are then briefly reviewed.
+Out of these four variables, the most difficult to accurately predict is the GFCF composed of investments in many different industries.
+The investment spending deemed to be forward-looking and optimistic, expanding rapidly during an economic boom when investors expect that the future will require the extensive productive capacity, and falling fast when such expectations evaporate.
+Therefore, it is the most volatile of the four variables.
+For private consumption, imports and exports, there are ``hard'' coinciding monthly indicators available, allowing for an easier nowcast.
+However, such variables are absent for the GFCF making good nowcasts a more challenging task.
+Therefore, our primary focus in this section is forecasting the GFCF presented in greater detail.
+The forecasting results of the three remaining variables are then briefly discussed.